What Is a Plug Weld and How Is It Done?

 Plug welds join overlapping metal sheets cleanly and strongly, but getting them right takes more than just drilling a hole.

-A plug weld joins overlapping metal sheets by filling a drilled hole with weld metal, creating a strong, clean bond.
-You drill and deburr a hole, clamp the sheets tight, then center your MIG or TIG torch in the opening and weld until the hole fills and fuses to the lower sheet.
-Keep the hole spacing consistent and the heat set correctly.
-With the right setup, you can get a reliable structural joint and more details below.
+A plug weld joins overlapping metal sheets by filling a drilled hole with weld metal.
+You drill and deburr the hole, clamp the sheets tight, then center your MIG or TIG torch in the opening.
+The weld fills the hole and fuses the top sheet to the lower sheet.

 What Is a Plug Weld?